 The only ‘horror’ aspects of this show are when Ai and her associates, Wanyuudou, Ren and Hone Onna are summoned to drag their target to hell and spend some time screwing with the heads of the targets before finally ferrying them to hell.

 In a certain regard, there can also be horrors seen in the stories leading up to the summoning of Ai and her colleagues.
-The people who are usually Ai’s clients are obviously being tormented by someone or other for some reason and desperately want them to pay for their crimes against them.
+The people who are usually Ai’s clients are obviously being tormented by someone for some reason and desperately want them to pay for their crimes against them.
 These can range from petty crimes to downright evil acts.

 Many of the stories do a pretty good job at making you hate or extremely dislike the target in question, which is really necessary here because you don’t really want to see good people damned to hell.